RETRO-FITTING PLUS 8 GEARBOXES

 Borg Warner T5 Gearbox

 The World Class T5 'box is rated at 300lbft of torque.
 (Other T-5s can be considerably weaker).
-This version is generally acknowledged to be a stronger 'box than the LT77 abd is 12 pounds lighter.
+This version is generally acknowledged to be a stronger 'box than the LT77 and is 12 pounds lighter.
 To fit this you can use a bellhousing for an automatic SD1.
 This is shorter than the manual bellhousings and can be fitted to the T5 with an adapter plate.
 The easiest way to operate the clutch is to use a concentric hydraulic release bearing that is attached to the gearbox front over the input shaft.
 Alternatively, you can buy an aftermarket specially cast bellhousing from John Eales Developments.
 The advantage with T-5 is easy accessibity of parts and a huge range of gearsets.
 In the UK, ask for the type used in the TVR.
+Note the proper gearlever placement

 R380 Gearbox